“Action is a great restorer and builder of confidence. Inaction is not only the result, but the cause of fear.” ― Norman Vincent Peale

 It’s time for organizational leaders, entrepreneurs, and changemakers to hit pause and evaluate their business models and strategies.
 Are our systems set up to succeed in bygone business environments — or for today’s faster, more chaotic, and connected world?
 If necessity is the mother of invention, then these challenging times are signaling that we must embrace reinvention.
 It’s time to be bold, and to reimagine and how we will adapt and improve to succeed in this new environment.
 Time to move from being future-aware to truly future-ready.

-Charles Warnock is an author, tech journalist and Principal Consultant at contentmarketingfactory.com.
+Charles Warnock is an author, content strategist and tech journalist and Principal Consultant at contentmarketingfactory.com.

 Nick Davis is a Managing Partner at Reaching the Future Faster Inc. and the prior Global VP of Enterprise Solutions and current Faculty Chair for Corporate Innovation at Singularity University.
 Nick is a recognized thought leader in the innovation space who specializes in identifying exponential trends that enable enterprise organizations to deliver customer value through new and existing technology platforms.